 2. & 3.
 Unable to properly parallel park within three attempts or four minutes, and striking the poles within parallel parking.

 4. & 5.
-Failing to make a proper left turn, and turning in front of oncoming traffic.
+Failing to make a proper left turn, establishing, and turning in front of oncoming traffic.

 6. Proceeding from a stop sign when it’s not safe because of pedestrians or other vehicles.